 The Tribunal rules that the Claimant’s belief in social and environmental justice is not protected under the Equality Act 2010 and that the sex discrimination claim is out of time.
 Both preliminary issues are dismissed.
 The ruling was sent out on 3 November 2025.

-As Claimant, I submit an application ahead of any appeal asking the Tribunal to reconsider (Rule 70) its finding on protected belief and its ruling that part of my sex discrimination claim was out of time.
+As Claimant, I submit an application ahead of any appeal asking the Tribunal to reconsider its finding on protected belief and its ruling that part of my sex discrimination claim was out of time.
 I argue that both should proceed.
-I also request reassignment of my case to a different Judge (Rule 72).
+I also request reassignment of my case to a different Judge.

-I lodged an appeal to the Employment Appeal Tribunal, dated 14 December 2025, against the reserved judgment issued on 30 October 2025 and circulated on 3 November 2025.
+As Claimern, I lodge an appeal to the Employment Appeal Tribunal, dated 14 December 2025, against the reserved judgment issued on 30 October 2025 and circulated on 3 November 2025.
 The appeal concerns the dismissal of two preliminary issues determined at the July 2025 preliminary hearing.

 www.BeingVigilant.com